Wave Financial: Taxes supported

-This makes Wave unable to handle taxes in countries like Australia where prices must be quoted inclusive of all taxes such as GST.
+This makes Wave unable to handle taxes in countries like Australia where prices must be quoted inclusive of all taxes, such as GST.
 There is no way to set an invoice total and have Wave calculate the tax portion as a percentage.
-This is not a problem for businesses that deal in wholesale transactions that are not subject to sales tax, but is problematic for retail businesses whose pricing includes GST.

 Pricing and business model

 Wave provides its software for free.

 Revenue from the company comes from the paid financial services the company offers: